Connect with us

 7. Tax payment: Pay the stamp duty to the Kenya Revenue Authority.

-8. Lodgment of documents: Submit the stamped transfer documents to the nearest land office for registration, which takes up to two weeks.
+8. Document submission: Take the stamped transfer documents to the land office for registration.

-• Ensure all documents are accurate and up-to-date to avoid delays or complications during the transfer process.
+• All documents must be correct and up-to-date to avoid any delay or problem in the transfer process.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.